vishaldhull09/beginner-projects/README.md

     - Sentence can be entered with any number of spaces.

 Hint: If you are dealing with languages such as ***c*** then consider the sentences as the char array.

+### Movie of the day

+- The app makes use of [OMDb REST API](https://www.omdbapi.com/) in order to fetch a random movie
+- Every time the user opens the app, the API gets queried in order to fetch the random movie
+- The app can also store (in the browser cache or the phone local storage) which movies have already been shown to the user so that it can exclude them from the recommendation sub-system.

 ## Solutions
 - [aekanshd](https://github.com/aekanshd/beginner-projects/tree/master/solutions/python)